terraware/terraserver/docs/mqtt.md

 Behavior notes:

 * The sender's phone number is a server configuration option and cannot be set on a per-message basis.
-* Though the `phoneNumbers` field is plural, the system only supports sending to a single recipient.
+* Though the `phone_numbers` field is plural, the system only supports sending to a single recipient.
+(CU-h8w9mc)
 * A single attempt is made to deliver the message to Twilio.
 Twilio itself will retry delivery if there's a problem with the cellular infrastructure.
 * The server enforces a rate limit and silently ignores this message if there have been too many of them recently.
 * The message is recorded in the `outgoing_messages` table (unless the request exceeds the rate limit).

 #### update

-This field causes the server to record new values from the device specified in the message's topic.
+This field causes the server to record new values for some number of sequences.
+The message topic must be the path of a folder resource.

 The value of the `update` field is a single JSON object with string name/value pairs representing the updated data from the device.

-In that inner object, the name `$t` is reserved.
+Names beginning with `$` are reserved for metadata.
+Currently, there is one such name defined, `$t`.
 If present, it must contain a date and time in ISO-8601 extended format including time zone, and represents the time the values were read from the device.
-If there is no `$t` present, the server uses the date and time it received the message from the MQTT broker.
+If there is no `$t` field present, the server uses the date and time it received the message from the MQTT broker.

-**Q: Should we explicitly reserve names that start with dollar signs, so we can add more later if needed?**

 Values from devices are represented as sequence resources in the data model.
-Each sequence resource has a type, which is configured server-side.
+Each sequence resource has a name and a type, which are configured server-side.

 In the JSON payload, values from devices must always be represented as strings, but the strings may be interpreted differently depending on the sequence's configured data type.

+Names of sequences are always relative to the folder specified by the message topic.

 Example payload: